lubyagin/try/README.md

-# try
-Examples of apps written in Python, C/C++, shell and asm
+# Examples of apps written in Python, C/C++, shell and asm